IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 - There was often state to manage with regard to adding and removing children as they execute ("sub" Coordinators).
 - This often meant you needed to know when a child Coordinator would be finished so you could clean them up.

-The more I thought about this I began to realize that each Coordinator not only managed a specific [Container Controller](https://developer.apple.com/documentation/uikit/view_controllers) but that it's behaviour ended up copying it's Containers behaviour.
+The more I thought about this I began to realize that each Coordinator not only managed a specific [Container Controller](https://developer.apple.com/documentation/uikit/view_controllers) but that it's behaviour ended up copying its Containers behaviour.
 It felt like I was reinventing something that already existed over and over.
 Navigation based Coordinators ended up mostly pushing things.
 Tab based Coordinators were mostly managing an array of child Coordinators.

-I was essentially writing Coordinators to do the jobs that the UIKit Containers already provides 🤔
+I was essentially writing Coordinators to do the jobs that the UIKit Containers already do 🤔

 ## Container Controllers as Coordinators

 I decided to try subclassing Containers to act as Coordinators, and once I did something pretty cool happened...

-- I no longer had to think about an abstraction, if I wanted a stack based Coordinator I simply subclass `UINavigationController`.
-If I need a tab based one I can subclass `UITabBarController` and load it up with my `UINavigationController` subclasses.
+- I no longer had to think about an abstraction: if I wanted a stack based Coordinator I simply subclassed `UINavigationController`.
+If I needed a tab based one I could subclass `UITabBarController` and load it up with my `UINavigationController` subclasses.
-- The state for managing the 'graph' is gone as the subclasses deal with this by design.Now all they contain are the functions for moving between View Controllers or other Containers.
+- The state for managing the 'graph' is gone as the subclasses deal with this by design.
+Now all they contain are the functions for moving between View Controllers or other Containers.
 - I don't really care about when a flow is 'complete' anymore.
 When a ViewController is 'popped' from the stack, for example, it simply cleans itself up.

 I now found I was able to build each Coordinator, in isolation, and not have to think about how it interacted with other Coordinators.